Hallelujah (Leonard Cohen song): John Cale

 John Cale's cover first appeared on I'm Your Fan (1991), a Leonard Cohen tribute album, and later on his live album Fragments of a Rainy Season (1992).
-Cale's version has vocals, piano, and different lyrics that Cohen had only performed live such as "I used to live alone before I knew you" and "All I ever learned from love was how to shoot at someone who outdrew you".
+Cale's version has vocals, piano, and different lyrics that Cohen had only performed live such as "I used to live alone before I knew ya" and "All I ever learned from love was how to shoot at someone who outdrew ya".
 Cale had watched Cohen perform the song and asked Cohen to send him the lyrics.
 Cohen then faxed Cale 15 pages of lyrics.
 Cale claims that he "went through and just picked out the cheeky verses."

 Cale's version forms the basis of most subsequent performances, including Cohen's performances during his 2008–09 world tour.
 Cale's version is used in the film Shrek (2001), but Rufus Wainwright's version appears on the soundtrack album.
 Cale's also appears on the first soundtrack album for the TV series Scrubs and as the ending song of the Cold Case episode "Death Penalty, Final Appeal".